 In Figure 6.1, the Tree of life, all living organisms above the sponge branch have neurons.
 The sponge branch is the second from the bottom on the left.
 If you continue up the stalk to where fish are, you’ll see a bit higher the mammal branch and humans at the top.
-To the left on the straight branch, sit birds atop the reptile line.
-Off on the right side of the Tree of life exist the profusion of plants, insects, and such which have splintered off our genomic path.
+In Brain through the Ages the capabilities of ancestor species permit a simpler, step-by-step analysis leading up to our mental complexity.

 The human body, the nervous system, and the brain are immensely complex systems.
 In Mental Construction, the discussion is restricted to support the main theme—the role of neurons in affecting how we think.
 Many important and interesting facts and discoveries will not be covered to retain the focus of the discussion.
 With that understanding of the simplifications in explanations, I will continue.